 - If you are bald or balding, the surgeon may use a cut in the middle of the scalp to avoid a visible scar.

 - Some surgeons will use several small cuts and perform the surgery using an endoscope (a long thin instrument that has a small camera on the end).
+Dissolvable implants may be used to hold the lifted skin in place.

-- After removing excess tissue, skin, and muscle, the doctor will close the cut with stitches or staples.
+- After removing excess tissue, skin, and muscle, the surgeon will close the cut with stitches or staples.
 Before dressings are applied, your hair and face will be washed so the scalp skin does not get irritated.

 Why the Procedure is Performed